Georgia’s ruling party leads crucial election race which could decide the country's role in Europe

 Around 80% of Georgians favor joining the EU, according to polls, and the country’s constitution obliges its leaders to pursue membership in that bloc and NATO.

 But Brussels put Georgia's bid for entry to the EU on hold indefinitely after the ruling party passed a "Russian law" cracking down on freedom of speech in June.
-Many Georgians fear the party is dragging the country toward authoritarianism and killing off hopes it could join the EU.
+Many Georgians fear Georgian Dream is dragging the country toward authoritarianism and killing off hopes it could join the EU.

-The election is "not just about changing government, it is about whether Georgia survives or not because Ivanishvili’s government means Russia,” said Nika Gvaramia, leader of Coalition for Changes, an opposition group.
+The election is "not just about changing government, it is about whether Georgia survives or not because Ivanishvili’s government means Russia,” said Nika Gvaramia, leader of Coalition for Changes, an opposition group before polls closed.

 Ivanishvili voted Saturday morning under heavy security.
 He did not respond when asked by the AP if he wanted to form an alliance with Russia.